MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/architecture/mrdl-mrgt.md

 ms.author: thmicka
 ms.date: 05/31/2022
 ms.localizationpriority: high
-keywords: Unity, HoloLens, HoloLens 2, Mixed Reality, development, MRTK, Graphics Tools, MRGT, MR Graphics Tools
+keywords: Unity, HoloLens, HoloLens 2, Mixed Reality, development, MRTK, Graphics Tools, MRGT, MR Graphics Tools, MRDL, Mixed Reality Design Language
 ---

 # Connection between the Mixed Reality Design Language (MRDL) to Graphics Tools

-The MRDL is a design language similar to [Fluent](https://www.microsoft.com/design/fluent/#/), but has considerations made for Mixed Reality.
-Over the years MRDL has evolved with each incarnation of HoloLens and within products such as the [Mesh app](https://techcommunity.microsoft.com/t5/mixed-reality-blog/mixed-reality-design-language-and-microsoft-mesh-app/ba-p/2746980).
+The Mixed Reality Design Language (MRDL) is a design language similar to [Fluent](https://www.microsoft.com/design/fluent/#/), but it has considerations made for Mixed Reality.
+Over the years MRDL has evolved with each iteration of HoloLens and within products such as the [Mesh app](https://techcommunity.microsoft.com/t5/mixed-reality-blog/mixed-reality-design-language-and-microsoft-mesh-app/ba-p/2746980).

 Graphics Tools is built to better share the tools and processes used to build MRDL user interface components.
 The Graphics Tools package is designed to bubble up MRDL concepts to all Mixed Reality apps via shaders, textures, materials, models, scripts, and tooling.